Temurbek-stack/House_price_predictor_app/README.md

 # 🏠 House Price Prediction Platform

 An interactive, ML-powered web platform that allows users to **predict the market price of residential real estate in Uzbekistan** based on property characteristics, location, and nearby infrastructure.
-It uses **machine learning models trained on real market data** to offer fast, affordable, and transparent appraisals.
+It uses **machine learning models trained on real market data** to offer fast, affordable, and transparent price evaluations.

 ---